NHS Maternity And Neonatal Hub

 [PART 1 BLOG] The Hidden Risks in Maternity – Why Information Matters

-In this blog, John McCann reflects on why safe maternity care depends on clinicians having reliable access to a woman’s full maternity history, not just real-time information.
+In this blog, John McCann reflects on why safe maternity care depends on clinicians having reliable access to a woman’s full maternity history.
 Drawing on NHS experience and recent scrutiny of maternity services, he explores how fragmented records increase risk, hinder decision-making, and complicate governance, investigation, and accountability – highlighting the growing safety implications of continued reliance on legacy systems and workarounds.

 [PART 2 BLOG] Improving Access To Maternity And Neonatal History – From Challenge to Practical Action